m-a-n-a-v/OCR-Form-Tools/README.md

 #### Analyze a form ####

-Click on the Predict icon on the left to test your model.
+Click on the Analyze icon on the left to test your model.
 Upload a form document that you haven't used in the training process.
-Then click the **Predict** button on the right to get key/value predictions for the form.
+Then click the **Analyze** button on the right to get key/value analyses for the form.
 The tool will apply tags in bounding boxes and will report the confidence of each tag.

 ![alt text](docs/images/analyze-form.png "Analyze Form")